– Chair / Brand Film Festival

 Manulife has taken a more insights-driven approach to its newest campaign, using consumer misconceptions about mortgages as the jumping off point for a digital push.
-“Uncover the Mortgage Truth” for the financial brand’s Manulife One product features cinematic trailer-like creative centred on consumers discovering another side to the mortgage process.
+“Uncover the Mortgage Truth” for the financial brand’s Manulife One product features cinematic trailer-like creative centered on consumers discovering another side to the mortgage process.

 BY Harmeet Singh

-Pepsi’s New Ad Is a Total Success
+Pepsi’s New Ad Is A Total Success

 Before it’s an ad for shampoo or cat food or cola, every advertisement is first an ad for capitalism.
 Without a privately-controlled industry jockeying to compete with one another for consumer dollars, there’s no need for advertising.
 People would wash their hair with Shampoo, and feed their cats with Cat Food, and quench their thirst with Cola.
 Without competition, there would be no need to advertise in the first place.
 Especially when it comes to commodities.

 BY IAN BOGOST

 Why 10,000 Rick And Morty Fans Are Petitioning For The Return Of An Obscure 1990S McDonalds Sauce